 How do disc brakes work?

 All modern cars have disc brakes on front wheels.
-Some cars are equipped with drum brakes in the back, but the majority have disc brakes on the rear wheels as well.
-So, how do disc brakes work?
+Some cars are equipped with drum brakes on the rear axle, but the majority of cars have disc brakes on the rear wheels as well.
+How do disc brakes work?

 Disc brake components